bvgastel/xmas/src/xmd/xmd/findings.md

    20   s   2015-04-03              component delete --> no xmas delete     bug     high 21   s   2015-04-03              Retrieving ports for composites aborts  bug     high
                                     Composite.cpp::getPorts()
-99999
+   22   g   2015-04-04              new does not clear components from canv bug     high 99999